JohannesNE/gitt-after-braininjury/README.md

 # Gastrointestinal transit time in patients with acquired brain injury

-This repository is an anonymized version of the dataanalysis used for the article manuscript 'gastrointestinal transit time in patients with acquired brain injury'.
-To ensure patient anonymity, dates are ommitted from the data set, and only derived time intervals are inclued.
+This repository is an anonymized version of the data analysis used for the article manuscript 'gastrointestinal transit time in patients with acquired brain injury'.
+To ensure patient anonymity, dates are ommitted from the data set, and only derived time intervals are included.

 Results are presented in the R markdown file 'result_review.Rmd', and figures are generated in 'gen_plots_article.R'.
 Both sources 'main.R'.